JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 17 July 07, 2021

 `Today's Progress`: A friend of mine sent me a link to best practices in Ruby.
 So I started reading (it's pretty big lol)!
 It contains several topics about programming (of course), full of tricks and tips.
+I learned about two Ruby operators very interesting: &&= and ||=.

 `Thoughts`: Now i'm sure that is impossible to know everything about a language haha

+### Day 18 July 08, 2021

+`Today's Progress`:

+`Thoughts`: